cloudnative-pg/cloudnative-pg/docs/src/e2e.md

-# End-to-End Tests
+# End-to-end tests

-CloudNativePG is automatically tested after each commit via a suite of **End-to-end (E2E) tests**, which ensures that the operator correctly deploys and manages PostgreSQL clusters.
+A suite of end-to-end (E2E) tests run on CloudNativePG after each commit.
+These tests ensure that the operator correctly deploys and manages PostgreSQL clusters.

-Moreover, the following Kubernetes versions are tested for each commit, helping detect bugs at an early stage of the development process:
+Also, the following Kubernetes versions are tested for each commit.
+This testing helps to detect bugs at an early stage of the development process:

 * 1.27
 * 1.26